AGumbert/EEG-Data-Processing/README.md

 # EEG-Data-Processing
+Andrew Gumbert
+August 2023

-Python and Matlab scripts for EEG Data Processing.
+This repository contains Python and MATLAB scripts for EEG Data Processing.
-Uses EEGLAB toolbox for Matlab.
+The scripts use the EEGLAB and ERPLAB toolboxes for MATLAB.
-The scripts form a data processing pipeline for Thomas Hansen's InfoPos Project in Dr. Gina Kuperberg's NeuroCognition of Language Lab.
+Together, these scripts form a data processing pipeline for Thomas Hansen's InfoPos Project in Dr. Gina Kuperberg's NeuroCognition of Language Lab.

 The scripts are partly based on prior processing scripts from the